BryanCruz/BryanCruz/README.md

 ### Hello there 👋

-I like to solve problems and build stuff that can help other people.

-Currently I'm a Software Engineer at [Amazon](https://amazon.com/).
-I have a bachelor's degree in Science and Technology and am pursuing my bachelor degree in Computer Science at [Federal University of ABC (UFABC)](http://www.ufabc.edu.br/).
+I'm a Software Engineer, have a bachelor's degree in Science and Technology and pursuing my bachelor degree in Computer Science, both at [Federal University of ABC (UFABC)](http://www.ufabc.edu.br/).

 <!--
 **BryanCruz/BryanCruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.